Defining Design Requirements Using the Constraint Manager in Altium Designer

 • The controls to add a new or edit/remove an existing net class, diff pair class, or components class will be grayed out in the Properties panel for the corresponding directives.

 • The controls to add a new or edit/remove an existing rule will still be available in the Properties panel for the corresponding directives.
-To apply changes made in rules of an already imported directive to the data in the Constraint Manager, click the button at the top-right of the Constraint Manager when it is accessed from the schematic side.
+To apply changes made in rules of an already imported directive to the data in the Constraint Manager, click the button when the Constraint Manager is accessed from the schematic side.

 On a schematic, parameter set and differential pair directives are placed.
 These directives define the following: